Applies to: SQL Server Analysis Services Azure Analysis Services Power BI Premium

 |7||Sales and Marketing|

-When authoring a model project, you can use the Analyze in Excel feature to test the efficacy of the roles you have defined.
+When authoring a model project in Visual Studio, you can use the Analyze in Excel feature to test the efficacy of the roles you have defined.
 From the Model menu in the model designer, when you click Analyze in Excel, before Excel opens, the Choose Credentials and Perspective dialog box appears.
 In this dialog, you can specify the current username, a different username, a role, and a perspective with which you will use to connect to the workspace model as a data source.
 To learn more, see Analyze in Excel.

 Roles for deployed models and datasets can be scripted by using Tabular Model Scripting Language (TMSL) to create or modify the Roles object.
 TMSL scripts can be executed in SSMS or with the Invoke-ASCmd PowerShell cmdlet.